Sample Courses Offered

 Leadership, Ethics, and Social Responsibility — Psy 43247

-This course was offered for 15 years to student leaders engaged in efforts to promote social responsibility and social action.
+Offered for 15 years via the Center for Social Concerns and Department of Psychology to student leaders engaged in efforts to promote social responsibility and social action.

 Youth, Risk, and Resilience — Psy 23090 and CSC 23090

 This experiential seminar grew out of a course I’ve offered on youth and poverty.
 Students engaged for one week is New York City during spring break for direct learning from youth advocates and non-profit leaders.